Killthebug/Bika-Lims-Wiki/Home.md

      Username: admin
      Password: password

-The Plone installation can now be tested independently of the Bika build by starting it and adding a Plone site.
+The Plone installation can now be tested independently of the Bika build by starting it, and adding a Plone site.

-## 7. Edit /home/example/zinstance/buildout.cfg
+## 7. Add Bika LIMS to the buildout

-Add the following to buildout.cfg to buildout Bika LIMS 3.
+Edit /home/example/zinstance/buildout.cfg and make the changes to the eggs, develop, instance, http-address, effective user, admin user and password, and environment variable sections as required.

 ### a.
 Find the eggs section.
 Add "bika.lims" to eggs:

     eggs =
         Plone